vikhyatsingh123/Dev-Connector/README.md

 # Dev-Connector
 Create a developer profile/portfolio, share posts and get help from other developers.

+## To Run it Locally

+To run it locally, first clone it then run npm install and then create .env file which contain MONGO_URI, githubtoken, JWT_SECRET.
+At last, run npm start

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts